 Bug reports.
 If you think you found a bug in OpenLB, we encourage you to submit a report to bug@openlb.net.
 Useful bug reports include the full source code of the program in question, a description of the problem, an explanation of the circumstances under which the problem occurred, and a short description of the hardware and the compiler used.
-Moreover, other Makefile switches, such as buildtype and mode of parallelization found in Makefile.inc can provide useful information too.
+Moreover, other Makefile switches, such as buildtype and mode of parallelization found in config.mk can provide useful information too.

-1.3.3 Compiling OpenLB programs
+1.3.3 Compiling OpenLB Programs

 Note: The framework for compiling OpenLB code is based on Makefiles and has so far been tested only on platforms of the Linux/Unix family, including Mac OS X and Cygwin.
-If you are working under Windows and want to get started quickly, you might consider installing the free Cygwin software [1], which efficiently emulates a Posix environment under Windows (a large part of OpenLB was developed under Cygwin).
+If you are working under Windows and want to get started quickly, you might consider installing the free Cygwin software [1], which efficiently emulates a Posix environment under Windows.